odoo/documentation/content/administration/odoo_sh/getting_started/online-editor.rst

   │         │    ├── enterprise          Odoo Enterprise source code
   │         │    ├── themes              Odoo Themes source code
   │         │    └── user                Your repository branch source code
-  │         ├── repositories             The Git repositories used by your project │         ├── data
+  │         ├── data
   │         │    ├── filestore           database attachments, as well as the files of binary fields │         │    └── sessions            visitors and users sessions